 There’s hundreds of free chairs throughout the gardens.

 Budget eating in Paris

-For a more budget friendly meal, visit Treize Bakery to pick up some baked treats and bring it back to the park for a picnic in the sun.
+For a more budget friendly meal, visit Treize Bakery to pick up some baked treats and bring it back to the park for a picnic surrounded by Paris beauty.

 The local McDonalds on the east of the park is another option if you need quick inexpensive food in a hurry.

 If you are game, take the kids to the Rue de Vaugirard outpost of the Angelina tea room in Paris for the most famous hot chocolate in Paris, the “L’Africain”.

 It’s a little on the pricey side to dine at this long-established Parisian restaurant, so make sure the kids are old enough to appreciate it.

 The original Angelinas on Rue de Rivoli near the Louvre is the famous tea room where famous writers, painters, politicians and fashion designers like Coco Chanel once gathered to nibble fancy pastries and drink tea.

 Visiting an Angelina tea room is touristy, but one of those bucket list experiences to do.